 One day my mom and I were playing tourist and wanted to travel from the U-District to the Volunteer Park in Capitol Hill.
 We mistakenly boarded the bus passing through Eastlake instead.
 When we disembarked from the bus in Eastlake, our GPS told us we could walk along this path to Capitol Hill.
 Little did we know that this path included the Howe Street Stairs.

-By the time we arrived at the park, we learned why so many Seattleites use these stairs as an urban hike training during the winter for mountain climbing in the summer.
+By the time we arrived at the park, we learned why so many Seattleites use these stairs as an urban hike for training during the winter and for “mountain” climbing in the summer.

 Green Lake Park

 Neighborhood: Green Lake

 The Green Lake Park urban hike follows a three-mile loop around the lake.
 Walking the loop offers stunning views of the greenery along the lake with glimpses into Seattle’s vibrant city life.
 You can stop by one of the many restaurants or cafes to refuel before continuing your journey on this urban hike in Seattle.

 Summertime is perfect for enjoying the water with stand-up paddleboards and kayaks for rent.
 You may even see a few blow-up floaties on the lake.
 Swimmers will enjoy the bathhouse, and there are several public restrooms situated throughout the park.
 Picnic-goers will also enjoy the expansive space around the three-mile loop, which offers many options to enjoy nature right in the middle of Seattle.